banglafighter/mweb/README.md

 ### In the name of God, the Most Gracious, the Most Merciful.

-# MWeb - Python Manageable Web Framework
+# MWeb - Manageable Web Framework of Python
 Python Manageable Web Framework (MWeb).
 MWeb is a DRY full-stack framework based on PWeb framework.